 In the interest of honesty, I will note that not all of these questions are precisely "frequently" asked.
-Generally, the criterion for a question getting put on this page is that i) I've gotten it at least twice within a short enough timeframe to make me conclude it's not as far-fetched a line of thought as I might have believed otherwise, and ii) it is either asked very often or takes a bit of time and/or typing to answer adequately, so that it saves time to answer it here.
+Generally, the criterion for a question getting put on this page is that i) I've gotten it at least twice within a short enough timeframe to make me conclude it's a not entirely far-fetched line of thought, and ii) it is either asked very often or takes a bit of time and/or typing to answer adequately, so that it saves time to answer it here.
 Except the Satoshi Tajiri question.
 I only got that once, but it just amused me enough that I had to share it.

 Mistaken Error Reports

 - You can view the rest of the secret link clues easily after you've found one!

 - Your Fun Facts are wrong!
 Dark, Psychic and Fighting form a type triangle, too!

 - When I generate my Zodiac images, it displays two images that are the same!

 - Hey, in your Ribbon Syndicate section, you spell 'story' as 'storey'!